Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 === "Python configuration"

-    The configuration is the same as the last step except for the configuration of the scenario and the task.
+    The configuration is the same as the last step except for the scenario and task configuration.
 A new parameter is added for the frequency.

     ```python
     task_filter_cfg = Config.configure_task(id="filter_by_month",